Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Blueberries

-Choose a spot that gets full sun which is 6 to 8 hours of sunlight each day.
+Choose a spot that gets full sun which is a minimum 6 to 8 hours of sunlight each day.
 Blueberries can tolerate a little shade, but grow best and bear more fruit if they are grown in full sun.
 It is best to mulch them.
 Their roots are shallow and dry out easily.
 A little trick I have seen used is to mulch the shrubs with evergreen needles which are naturally acidic.
 This keeps the soil at the correct pH level.

 An alternative is to fertilize your shrubs using fertilizer that is formulated for rhododendrons and azaleas.
 Hold off on fertilizing your newly planted shrubs for about a month.
 After that, you can fertilize in the early spring to help them get going and again in the late spring as they are blooming.
 Be sure to water well after fertilizing.
 The roots are very sensitive.
 They can be burned by fertilizer.